obiba/opal-doc/python-user-guide/import/import-spss.rst

        | ``ignore`` : ignore unknown identifiers,
        | ``generate`` : generate a system identifier for each unknown identifier.
    * - ``--path PATH -pa PATH``
-     - Path to the CSV file to import on the Opal file system
+     - Path to the SPSS file to import on the Opal file system
+   * - ``--locale LOCALE, -l LOCALE``
+     - Language code to be associated to labels
    * - ``--characterSet CHARACTERSET, -c CHARACTERSET``
-     - Character set of the file (e.g utf-8)
+     - Character set to be used when reading the file
-   * - ``--separator SEPARATOR, -s SEPARATOR``
-     - Field separator
-   * - ``--quote QUOTE, -q QUOTE``
-     - Quotation mark character
-   * - ``--firstRow FIRSTROW, -f FIRSTROW``
-     - Number of the first row that contains data to import
    * - ``--type TYPE, -ty TYPE``
-     - Entity type of the data (e.g. Participant)
+     - Entity type (default is Participant)
-   * - ``--valueType VALUETYPE, -vt VALUETYPE``
+   * - ``--idVariable IDVARIABLE, -iv IDVARIABLE``
-     - Default value type (text, integer, decimal, boolean etc.).
-When not specified, "text" is the default.
+     - SPSS variable that provides the entity ID.
+If not specified, first variable values are considered to be the entity identifiers.

 Credentials
 -----------